dqnk/simple-monokai/README.md

 # README

-This is the colorscheme Monokai with less bright colours for VSCode.
+This is the colorscheme Monokai with less bright colours for VS Codium and VS Code.